ML195/Retailanalyzer/README.md

 ```

 ### 1. 3.
 Product Recommendation
 For generating product recommendations a kNN-inspired IBCF (item-based collaborative filtering) recommender is implemented.
-The recommender is evaluated using a random train/test split (5 splits) where each split's test set includes 10 purchased items for each customer, that was removed from the split's training data.
+The recommender is evaluated using a random train/test split (5 splits) where each split's test set includes 10 purchased items for each customer, that were removed from the split's training data.
 Based on that the average hit-rate as well as the average reciprocal hit-rate is calcualted.

 ### 1. 4.
 Additional Notes
 * All models and hyperparameter configurations tried in this project are shown in [model_creator.py](https://github.com/ML195/Retailanalyzer/blob/master/docs/build/html/index.html).